tractordev/wanix/README.md

 in Wanix for the duration of your session.
 Run `id=$(capctl new pickerfs mount)` to bring up a directory picker.
 The resulting `id` can be used to get to the
 mount: `cd /cap/$id/mount`.

-Lastly, you can mount a tar or gzipped tar from a URL with the `tarfs` capability using the same process as `pickerfs` but with `capctl new tarfs mount <url>`.

 ### Run WASI